Cybersecurity Resource Center

 After each filing you complete, you will receive an email that includes a receipt number.
 The receipt will indicate the year the filing was made.
 The receipt will also indicate the type of filing made:

-- Notices of Exemption will have a receipt number that begins with the letter “E.”
+- Notice of Exemption will have a receipt number that begins with the letter “E.”

 - Certifications of Compliance will have a receipt number that starts with the letter “C.”